rk-patnaik/Conversational_Image_Recognition_ChatBot/README.md

-# Conversational Image Recognition Chat Bot
+# Image-Based Conversational AI using BLIP

-A production-ready multimodal AI system that understands images and answers natural language questions using a vision–language transformer model.
-The system performs image captioning and visual question answering (VQA) and is optimized to run on CPU-only environments.
+A CPU-based conversational AI system that understands images and answers user questions using a vision–language transformer model (BLIP).

 # Features
 - Image caption generation
 - Visual Question Answering (VQA)
-- Conversational interaction with images
+- Conversational interaction
-- CPU-optimized inference (no GPU required)
-- Clean, modular, and scalable architecture
+- CPU-only execution
+- Runs in Google Colab or local Python environment

-# Project Overview
+# Overview

-Traditional image processing systems are limited to classification or object detection and do not support natural interaction.
-This project bridges that gap by enabling users to upload an image, receive an automatic description, and ask follow-up questions about the image in natural language.

-The system is built using the BLIP (Bootstrapped Language–Image Pretraining) model, which combines vision and language understanding in a single unified framework.
+This project allows users to upload an image, receive an automatic caption, and ask natural language questions about the image.
+The system uses the BLIP VQA model, which combines a Vision Transformer and text transformer to jointly process visual and textual information.

-# System Architecture
+# Workflow

-The system follows a four-layer architecture:

-1. User Interface Layer – Image upload and question input
-2. Preprocessing Layer – Image resizing and normalization
-3. BLIP Model Layer – Vision Transformer + Text Transformer + Decoder
-4. Output Layer – Caption and answer generation
+1. User uploads an image
+2. Model generates an initial caption
+3. User asks questions about the image
+4. Model answers using image + text context
+5. Conversation continues for the same image

-# Technologies Used
+# Tech Stack

-- Programming Language: Python
+- Python
-- Deep Learning Framework: PyTorch
+- PyTorch
-- Model: BLIP (Vision–Language Transformer)
-- Libraries: Hugging Face Transformers, PIL, OpenCV
+- Hugging Face Transformers
-- Hardware: CPU-based inference

-# Dataset & Evaluation

-- Datasets used: COCO
-- Evaluation metrics:
-  - BLEU, METEOR, CIDEr for image captioning
-  - VQA Accuracy for question answering
-- Achieved ~82–84% accuracy on VQA tasks
+- BLIP (Vision–Language Model)
+- PIL (Image Processing)